As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 9. Wheat Beer

-Wheat beers are a summer drink: light in coloring, taste and alcohol levels.
+Wheat beers are a summer drink — light in coloring, taste and alcohol levels — which makes them the tamest beers on the list.
 Blue Moons and Sam Adams Summer Ales are two popular wheat beers in the United States.
 They’re best enjoyed with a slice of orange or lemon to complement the tangy flavors.

 Wheat beer gets some flack for its low alcohol content, but if you’re just dipping your toes into the world of beer, it’s a fine starter.
-Most other types of beer don’t go down as easily.
+Most other different kinds of beer don’t go down as easily.

 10. Sour Beer

-Sour beer, on the other hand, is something you want to try after you’ve explored other kinds of beers.
+Sour beer, on the other hand, is something you want to try after you’ve explored other different kinds of beers.
 As the name suggests, sour beer is tart, tangy and more than strong enough for veteran beer drinkers.
+It will test your taste buds, but reward you with a quick buzz after just a few drinks.

-While fruit slices add a nice tough to wheat beers, they’re almost a necessity for some sour beers to offset the bitterness.
+While fruit slices add a nice touch to wheat beers, they’re almost a necessity for some sour beers to offset the bitterness.

-Remember: beer is meant to be savored, not chugged.
-No matter your choice of malt beverage, drink responsibly!
+Remember –- – beer is meant to be savored, not chugged.
+No matter your choice of malt beverage, enjoy every sip and drink responsibly!

 Author